sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   2: 0x0A46 [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   3: 0x0A47 [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   4: 0x0A48 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9022*]:
-    → "I can't even stand to look at your smug face rrright now!!!\u007F1\u0000\u0007"
+    → "I can't even stand to look at your smug face rrright now!!!"
   5: 0x0A4F [0x23] WAIT_FOR_DIALOG_INTERACTION
   6: 0x0A50 [0x2B] Naja Salaheem (ID: 16982156/0x0103208C) [9023*]:
-    → "Get outta my office and outta my sight before I tenderrrize your hide and have mercenary steaks for dinner!\u007F1\u0000\u0007"
+    → "Get outta my office and outta my sight before I tenderrrize your hide and have mercenary steaks for dinner!"
   7: 0x0A57 [0x23] WAIT_FOR_DIALOG_INTERACTION
   8: 0x0A58 [0x21] END_EVENT
   9: 0x0A59 [0x00] END_REQSTACK()